tagcraft/tagcraft/README.md

 ---

 ## 🚀 About Me
-Hi, I'm **Nitya Saluja**, a third-year Computer Science student passionate about solving problems and building meaningful projects.
+Hi, I'm **Nitya Saluja**, a third-year B.Tech Computer Science student passionate about solving problems and building meaningful projects.

 - 🔭 **Currently working on:** A Web-based application to aid dementia patients
 - 🌱 **Learning:** APIs, backend development, and advanced DSA